 Senior Fellow, The Fletcher School of Law and Diplomacy, with a focus on Global One Health and health diplomacy, and Dean Emerita of Cummings School of Veterinary Medicine at Tufts University since 2019.
-From 2018 until 2019.
-Dr. Kochevar served as Provost and Senior Vice President ad interim and, from 2006 until 2018, as Dean of Cummings School of Veterinary Medicine at Tufts University.
+From 2018 until 2019, Dr. Kochevar served as Provost and Senior Vice President ad interim and, from 2006 until 2018, as Dean of Cummings School of Veterinary Medicine at Tufts University.
 Previously, Dr. Kochevar was a long-time faculty member and administrator at the College of Veterinary Medicine and Biomedical Sciences, Texas A&M University, where she held the Wiley Chair of Veterinary Medical Education.
 Dr. Kochevar is a past president of the Association of American Veterinary Medical Colleges and American College of Veterinary Clinical Pharmacology.
 Dr. Kochevar is active in the American Veterinary Medical Association, having chaired its Council on Education and the Educational Commission for Foreign Veterinary Graduates.
-Dr. Kochevar serves as a director at Elanco Inc. In October 2020, she became Project Director for the USAID-funded Strategies to Prevent Spillover (STOP Spillover) global One Health project aimed at enhancing understanding of complex drivers of zoonotic disease caused by viral spillover.
-Dr. Kochevar has been a director since October 2008.
+Dr. Kochevar serves as a director at Elanco Inc. Dr. Kochevar has been a director since October 2008.

 Dr. Kochevar was selected to the Board in recognition of her distinct perspective as a highly distinguished academic and educator in the life sciences.
 As a boarded diplomate of the American College of Veterinary Clinical Pharmacology, with a Ph.D. in cell and molecular biology combined with a D.V.M. degree, and with a deep knowledge base of comparative and translational medicine and complex animal models, Dr. Kochevar's training and experience is particularly suited to understanding and providing insights into the veterinary medical, contract research and drug development support activities that we conduct.
-Dr. Kochevar also provides the Board with current industry and scientific insights through her ongoing involvement in biomedical professional and trade organizations and Global One Health.
+Dr. Kochevar also provides the Board with current industry and scientific insights through her ongoing involvement in biomedical professional and trade organizations and Global OneHealth.